zeronounours/ictf-2015-writeups/analyses/Folkswagen_emissions/README.md

 ```
 As double quotes doesn't escape shell special characters, it's possible to
 execute subcommands to get extra data.
 As the input of the translation binary
-is also printed, we can retrieve them.
+is also printed, we can retrieve it.

 ```
 Welches bayrische Wort moechten sie wissen?